lumodon/haxeboiler/README.md

 code ./.current
 ```
 5. Edit the `.current` file you just opened and change version to `1.11.0` (note the period instead of folder path of comma)
+6. Install SDL
+    1. Using the HashLink install path from steps above `%HASHLINKPATH%`
+    2. Install MinGW SDL into `hashlink/include/sdl/include` and `hashlink/include/sdl/lib`

 **NOTE** -- because of how Haxelib behaves - if you ever execute `haxelib install` or `haxelib install hlsdl` or other recursive functions which some auto-installers of Haxe utilize - you'll lose this fix and need to re-repair due to hlsdl `1.11.0` not existing in the haxelib artifactory